husio/blog/content/post/error-handling/index.md

     print("unexpected condition")
 ```
 Because in Python implementation both `ErrNoSourceAccount` and
-`ErrNoDestinationAccount` would inherit from `ErrAccountNotFound`, both cases can be
+`ErrNoDestinationAccount` would inherit from `ErrAccountNotFound`, both cases
-handled with a single statement `except ErrNotFound`.
+can be handled with a single statement `except ErrAccountNotFound`.

-When capturing an exception `e` refers to the exception instance containing a
+When capturing an exception `e` refers to the exception instance containing the
 detailed information that can be helpful during debugging or consumed by the
 client.
 It can contain more information than just a human readable description.